đđź This is part of series on concurrency, parallelism and asynchronous programming in Ruby. Itâs a deep dive, so itâs divided into several parts:

 limits_us >>= -th->priority;

-is greater than zero, we shift every bit left.
+If th->priority is greater than zero, we shift every bit left.
 If not, it negates the priority (so negative priorities turn positive) and shifts every bit right.
-We can demonstrate how this would work easily in Ruby (using milliseconds (ms
+We can demonstrate how this would work easily in Ruby, using milliseconds (ms) instead of microseconds (us) for simplicity:

 def calculate_priority(priority, limit)